 The City University of New York offers a doctoral program in sociology.
 General information about CUNY Ph.D. programs is in the chapter "Support for Academic Success in Graduate School."
 Sociology Department courses may be credited toward the CUNY doctoral degree with permission of the executive officer of the doctoral program.
 For information, students should consult the deputy chairperson of the Sociology Department and the executive officer of the doctoral program.
 Courses Unless a prerequisite is specific, students may apply graduate or undergraduate courses toward fulfillment of that prerequisite.
-The Schedule of Classes published each term lists courses offered.
-Not all courses are offered each term.
-613X Minority Groups 30 hours plus conference; 3 credits Immigration movements to the United States.
+SOCY 6101X Minority Groups 30 hours plus conference; 3 credits Immigration movements to the United States.
 Refugees and policies regarding refugees.
 Cultural heterogeneity and emergence of new cultural syntheses.
 Ethnic and racial structure of the American people.
 Problems of adjustment and assimilation.
 Methods of solving intergroup tension and antagonism.
-(Not open to students who have completed Sociology 713X.)
 Prerequisite: an introductory course in sociology.

-614X Sociology of Urban Communities 30 hours plus conference; 3 credits Institutional and interpersonal concomitants of city life.
+SOCY 6102X Sociology of Urban Communities 30 hours plus conference; 3 credits Institutional and interpersonal concomitants of city life.
 Ancient and modern history of urban development.
 Major works and theorists.
-(Not open to students who have completed Sociology 724X.)
+(Not open to students who have completed Sociology 7323X [724X].)
 Prerequisite: an introductory course in sociology.

-651X Deviance and Social Problems 30 hours plus conference; 3 credits Relationships between deviant behavior and social definitions of deviance.
+SOCY 6103X Deviance and Social Problems 30 hours plus conference; 3 credits Relationships between deviant behavior and social definitions of deviance.
 How definitions of deviance emerge when social problems are attributed to certain categories of people.
 Types of deviance include mental illness, physical disability, sexual deviations, alcoholism, drug addiction, retardation.
 Prerequisite: an introductory course in sociology.